-Tell Siri to Remind You About What You’re Looking At in iOS
+Tell Siri to Remind You About What You’re Looking At on iPhone or iPad

 Whether you’re looking at an important email, reading a web page, or doing just about anything else on your iPhone or iPad, perhaps you’d like to be reminded about it again at a later time or date.
 While Siri has long been able to create reminders for events and based on locations, a new feature available for the latest versions of iOS is the ability for Siri to remind you about what you’re currently looking at on an iPhone, iPad, or iPod touch.